Updated September 2, 2022

 This engagement is of paramount importance for app publishers building their minimum viable product (MVP) and especially interesting for teams that use agile development, such as Scrum.

 You can directly pipe user requests and bug reports into your agile workflow.
-As a result, the development cycle of app improvements shortens, and you can respond faster to feature requests.
+As a result, the development cycle of app improvements shortens, and you can respond faster to feature requests if they come in through a dashboard.

 The idea of cross-platform development is simple: it is a tool that exports your app to both iOS and Android with one codebase.
 Learn app development once, and build for any platform.

-Flutter is a newcomer in the industry.
-Instead of building on top of native, like React Native, it completely sidesteps the native iOS and Android SDKs.
-An app built with Flutter has a separate runtime that handles the drawing of UI and user interaction.
-This runtime works on both iOS and Android.
+Instead of building on top of native, like React Native, Flutter completely sidesteps the native iOS and Android SDKs.
+An app built with Flutter has a separate runtime that handles the drawing of UI components and user interaction.
+This runtime works on both iOS and Android apps.

-The big question is: are there any cross-platform tools that allow you to build apps for both iOS and Android with the same codebase?
-Technically, yes.
+The big question is: are there any cross-platform tools that allow you to build apps for both iOS and Android with the same single codebase?

 It’s recommended that you consider a cross-platform tool in light of the tool’s strengths and weaknesses, as opposed to simply not wanting to build the same app twice.
 Building an app with the wrong cross-platform tool is, ironically, the best way to double your development time.